gracel01/ECE5610Lab/Lab4Data/README (3) (1).md

  :-------------------------:|
 ![](4Data/boost_converter_Avg_vL.bmp) |

-3. Plot iL and measure the peak-peak ripple ΔiL = 1.81 Aand compare it with the equation in the text book;: ΔiL = 1/L x Vin x (D x Ts) = 1/100E-6 x 10 x (0.5 x 1E5) = 0.5 A.  This is a 27.7% calculated:measure ratio.
+3. Plot iL and measure the peak-peak ripple ΔiL = 1.81 A and compare it with the equation in the text book;: ΔiL = 1/L x Vin x (D x Ts) = 1/100E-6 x 10 x (0.5 x 1E5) = 0.5 A.  This is a 27.7% calculated:measure ratio.

   peak-peak ripple ΔiL |
  :-------------------------:|